hgcl/clara-le/pages/posts/25-unpacking-and-wood-stove-fires.md

 <p class="label">By Davy Chou</p>

-Pretty impressive to know that the main actress—Ji-Min Park—had never acted before.
+Pretty impressive to know that the main actress — Ji-Min Park — had never acted before.
 Not my favorite movie of the year, but it dives into the adoption topic that we don't see much on screen.

 ## Discovered